 August 9 and 10, 2013 – Bigger fish were more plentiful and small ones less common than in June.
 Mostly Rainbows again.
 Browns must still be feeding on small Rainbows.
 One male Rainbow caught and released in spawning colors and behavior… that was a bit unusual.
 Still only fish to about 12 inches max, but we had more fishermen so we still had a fish fry on Saturday evening for those who wanted a fresh fish dinner.
 No evening hatch noticed and stomach contents were minimal with possibly knats or very fine algae… no BMI’s found in stomach’s and very few small ones under rocks with Boy Scouts on Intro To Fishing the S.F.
 Kings River.

 July 12 and 13, 2013 – Only 3 of us fished, and most fish were very small… 4 to 8 inches.
 Kept a few for dinner, but most were released.
-Nothing over 11 inches and mostly Rainbows… Algal growth all gone, but no significant peak since June to wash it away.
+Wild Rainbows are plentiful, but very small, starting in the 4 to 6 inch range up to 12 inches… a few Wild Brown Trout too, but mostly Wild Rainbows… Algal growth all gone, but no significant peak since June to wash it away.

 May 30 and June 1, 2013 – Low water year due to light snowfall and rainfall in the watershed this year.
 Plenty of fish for fish fry and many released.
 No tiny ones like in July and August.
-Some Browns but mostly Rainbows… Lots of algal growth…
+Wild Rainbows and Brown Trout to 13 inches.
+Rainbows are spawning….
+Lots of algal growth…

 - “Catch and Release” vs. “Catch and Keep”For those of us who “Catch and Release” many more trout than we “Catch and Keep”, here are some steps that will help assure your catch survives to be caught again another day…